ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 1. The code is pushed to a private Git repository.
 2. The pipeline picks up changes in Git and builds container image.
-3. The container image is uploaded to registry and any vulnerabilities are reported.
+3. The container image is uploaded to registry.
 The app is deployed to the Development cluster.
 4. Once changes are validated, the app is deployed to the Production cluster.
 5. Notications are sent to Slack to track the deployment activities.